snowplow-referer-parser/referer-parser/python/README.md

 The implementation uses the shared 'database' of known referers found in [`referers.yml`] [referers-yml] (converted to a `referers.json` file, see below).

-**Currently the Python library only extracts search engine referers - it needs updating with the additional functionality now found in the Java/Scala version.**

 The Python version of referer-parser is maintained by [Don Spaulding] [donspaulding].

 ## Installation